-The remuneration system for employees outlined above applies to Aareal Bank AG and its international branches as well as to subsidiaries in the regulatory scope of consolidation.
+The remuneration system for employees outlined above applies to Aareal Bank AG (including foreign branches) and its subsidiaries within the regulatory scope of consolidation.
 When it comes to the calculation of variable remuneration, exceptions are only made for Aareal Estate AG and Aareal First Financial Solutions AG.
 Instead of aggregating the different components (Group component as well as individual component) as outlined above, the two entities use a pool model, under which the total amount available is determined before it is distributed among the employees.
 However, since the calculation of this bonus pool is based on the same criteria as the calculation of the Group component, material differences - if any - are marginal.
 However, the remuneration model for risk takers, as described above, is also applicable to risk takers and Management Board members of these two subsidiaries.